 Once a year, External Examiners provide a written report on each taught programme.
 University staff will look at these reports and a response will be made to the External Examiner's comments.
-Staff/Student Liaison Committees (SSLCS) also discuss External Examiner reports as part of annual monitoring activity.
-You can read the latest External Examiner report for your programme, and the University's response to it, at: [www.bath.ac.uk/quality/externalinput/external-examiners-reports.bho](http://www.bath.ac.uk/quality/externalinput/external-examiners-reports.bho)
+Staff/Student Liaison Committees (SSLCs) also discuss External Examiner reports as part of annual monitoring activity.
+You can read the latest External Examiner report for your programme, and the University's response to it, at: www.bath.ac.uk/quality/externalinput/external-examiners-reports.bho

 The University also attaches great importance to the role of External Examiners as a key means of assuring that academic standards are at an appropriate level, comparable to those of other higher education institutions, and that assessment processes are rigorous and fair.
 External examiners make a valuable contribution to the enhancement of programmes.
-They are usually appointed for a period of 3 or 4 years and for the academic year 2017/8 the External Examiners for the degree programmes in the Department of Biology and Biochemistry are:
+They are usually appointed for a period of 3 or 4 years and for the academic year 2018/9 the External Examiners for the degree programmes in the Department of Biology and Biochemistry are:

-Programme External Examiner Biology programmes Dr Judith Hall (University of Newcastle) Biochemistry and MCB programmes Prof Simon Newstead (University of Oxford) Biomedical Sciences programmes Prof Helen Griffiths (Aston University)
+Programme External Examiner Biology programmes Dr Judith Hall (University of Newcastle) Biochemistry programmes Prof Simon Newstead (University of Oxford) Biomedical Sciences programmes Prof Helen Griffiths (University of Surrey) MCB Programmes Prof Helen Walden (University of Glasgow)